the-turing-way/the-turing-way/book/website/communication/wa-comms/wa-comms-blogs-webpage.md

     * You can start a blog for free but added functions will cost you.
     * Simple to set up as built in easy block-like fashion.
     * Here's a [link](https://wordpress.com/) for help.
-    * This is worth a read: https://www.podcastinsights.com/start-a-wordpress-blog/
+    * This is worth a read: (https://www.podcastinsights.com/start-a-wordpress-blog/)
 * **Google sites**
     - It says it is not set up for blogs but can be adapted for this purpose or used as a project website with blog-type updates.
     - It's free as part of the free Google docs Suite.
     - You can pay for business accounts through Google workspace for more options.
     - It has an accessible interface much like google slides that is easy to use and publish as a website.
-    - Find the more information at the help page [here](https://support.google.com/sites/?hl=en#topic=7184580)
+    - Find more information at the help page [here](https://support.google.com/sites/?hl=en#topic=7184580)

-Here is a link comparing the two simple options: https://superbwebsitebuilders.com/google-sites-vs-wordpress/
+Here is a link comparing the two simple options: (https://superbwebsitebuilders.com/google-sites-vs-wordpress/)

 There are other options out there and you can always pay for someone to build it for you but that is a less accessible option for you.